-Successful completion of ABO Written Examination.

 * Exception: Full-time orthodontic educators, who have met all other requirements, may present a maximum of three (3) cases that the educator directly supervised while teaching within the CODA approved orthodontic program where the treatment took place.
 The supervised case(s) may not include a case that has been, or will be, presented to the ABO by a resident of the orthodontic program.
 An Affidavit (from the Program Director and/or Chairperson) is required to assure that the cases presented meet these requirements.

-Cases presented which are evaluated as Complete will be “banked”, or documented, at the ABO central office.
-The examinee will have ten (10) years and two (2) more attempts to collect the balance of cases.
+Examinees who have 3 or more complete cases have two options to complete the board certification process.
+These options may be combined in order to reach the total balance of 6 patient cases.
+These cases will be “banked”, or documented, at the ABO central office.
+The examinee will have ten (10) years and two (2) more attempts to complete requirements for the balance of cases.
 Residency cases may only be used towards balance if the cases are submitted within the 24 month period after graduation.

-- The examinee will register for a future exam and submit the balance of cases for evaluation, by mail, if:
+The examinee will register for future Board Case Exams (BCE) in order to fulfill the balance of cases needed.